YoussefAmrElHakerELGamed/E-commercial_system/README.md

 for this fact the project has a Cart Class.
             >Cart class: having cart parameters cart id, the number of product in it and the product in it, having a more complex composition from the previous classes adding              addProduct and removeProduct methods for editing the products list and calculate price method for -you guessed it🥳- calculating the total price and finally the               place order method for completing the purchase process. there are setters and getters (as a matter of fact, i don't know why a keep telling you that untill now 🙂)

-"any business need someone to buy his merchandise 💵💵" for this we need a customer.
+"any business needs someone to buy his merchandise 💵💵" for this we need a customer.
->Customer class: having the parameters of any normal human being id, name and address.
+Customer class: having the parameters of any normal human being id, name and address.

 "the time for the order"
 here the order class comes into place.
->Order class: having customer id , products list and the total price parameters, having a special method print order info that is, for printing the final receipt.
+Order class: having customer id , products list and the total price parameters, having a special method print order info that is, for printing the final receipt.